aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

     h(x)=\cal{A}f(x)
 \end{equation}

-If we discretize this equation on a numerical grid, we need a discretized version of the operator $\cal{A}$ that maps the values of $f$ at the grid points to the values of $h$ at the grid points.
+If we discretize this equation on a numerical grid, we need a discretized version of the operator $\cal{A}$ that maps the values of $f$ at the grid points onto the values of $h$ at the grid points.
 As the operation is linear, this mapping is done through the action of a matrix:

 \begin{equation}
     h_i=A_{ij}f_j\;\;\;\; \hbox{(repeated indices are summed)}
 \end{equation}

-Let's first lay out the matrix $A_{ij}$ corresponding to the centered (second-order accurate) first-order derivative; as we want to build the operator everywhere in the domain including at the boundary nodes, we use second-order one-sided finite differences at these location:
+Let's first lay out the matrix $A_{ij}$ corresponding to the centered (second-order accurate) first-order derivative; as we want to build the operator everywhere in the domain including at the boundary nodes, we use second-order one-sided finite differences at these locations:

 \begin{align}